lamhq/tech-notes/pages/data-engineering/pandas/dataframe/computation.md

 df * 2
 ```

-Subtract first row from every row of the DataFrame:
+Subtract a row from every row of the DataFrame:
 ```py
 # get first row
 s = df.iloc[0]